jarodms6/lionsdenmobile-ionic-package/README.md

   * build happens...
   * After Build
     * Increment PATCH version in package.json by 1
       * package.json is incremented LAST in case the build fails.
-Doing this first means we would increment the version number for failed builds.
+If we did this this first then we could increment the version number for failed builds.

 1. Commit changes and tag